schmitch/akka-pg/README.md

 - [ ] More complete API, i.e. Prepared Statements (and their return), Statements with Return, Transactions
 - [ ] Query DSL

+## Motivation

+The basic idea is to use PostgreSQL as a PubSub implementation.
+Currently we don't want to add another server like redis to do it, just for PubSub or recreate or HA solution based on redis, that's why we implemented this.

 ## Reference Implementation of Parsers:

 Reference: https://github.com/mauricio/postgresql-async